leopoldjoy/react-ethereum-dapp-example/README.md

 ## Running Dev Environment

-Run all of the following commands in the project directory.
+Run all of the following commands inside the project directory.

 ### Start Parity Development Chain